aoikurokawa/posts/private/what-is-resolver-module.md

 To ensure that slashing is done fairly and only when appropriate, a crucial component known as the resolver plays a key role.
 The resolver is responsible for reviewing and verifying slashing requests, determining if they are valid, and deciding whether to execute the slash or veto it.
 This careful decision-making process is essential to avoid unjust penalties and maintain trust in the network.

 In this blog, we will dive into the role of the resolver in a restaking protocol, exploring how it interacts with slashing requests and ensures fair outcomes.
-We'll discuss the resolver's decision-making process, the challenges it addresses, and why it's a critical piece of protocol security in decentralized systems like Solana.
+We'll discuss the resolver's decision-making process, the challenges it addresses, and why it's a critical piece of protocol security in decentralized systems.

 ## What is Restaking Protocol?